jamiewannenburg/PyUACalc/README.md

 PyUACalc
 =====

 This is a python package what wraps around [UACalc](http://www.uacalc.org/) `.ua` (xml) files.
 Operations are converted to numpy arrays.
+You can download the compressed packadge or a windows installer at http://www.jamiewannenburg.com/binaries.

 # Importing